Currently, we offer both live-streamed and in-person services. Find out more about services.

 ENTERING

-Welcoming Children, Families & those with Disabilities
+Welcoming Children & those with Disabilities

+Children and infants are always welcome during worship.
+We love their sounds and outbursts!
 Children are invited to the Lord’s Table (the altar during Holy Communion/Eucharist)) at your discretion.
-If your kiddo does not receive the bread and wine, they may come to the altar rail to receive a blessing.
+If your child does not receive the bread and wine, they may come to the altar rail to receive a blessing.
 To indicate their desire to be blessed, please have your children cross their arms over their chest.

-Worshipping together
+Worshipping togetheR

 A typical Episcopal Sunday service has two parts: the Word and Communion.
 The Word is where we hear Scripture readings, say our prayers, and listen to the sermon.
-Communion — also known as Holy Communion or Eucharist — is where we share the bread and wine as Jesus commanded us to do before he died.
+Communion — also known as Holy Communion — is where we share the bread and wine as Jesus commanded us to do before he died.

 Stand, Sit, or Kneel